dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 To prepare for Consensus decisions, DAG Trans exposes a single additional API `setInfo(meta)`.
 Whenever a party invokes `broadcast()`, the transmitted message carries the latest `meta` value invoked in `setInfo(meta)` by the party.

-  **Layer-by-layer construction.** Transports are often constructed in layer-by-layer regime, as depicted in [**Figure: DAG Trans**](#Figure-DAG) above.
+  **Layer-by-layer construction.** Transports are often constructed in layer-by-layer regime, as depicted in [**Figure 1**](#Figure-DAG) above.
 In this regime, each sender is allowed one message per layer, and a message may refer only to messages in the layer preceding it.
   Layering is done so as to regulate transmissions and saturate network capacity, but these considerations are orthogonal to the BFT Consensus protocol.
 As we shall see below, Fin ignores a layer structure of DAG Trans, if exists.

 Messages are delivered carrying a sender's payload and additional meta information that can be inspected upon reception.